lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 1. C++
 2. Python

-## Results (deliverables)

-1. Ray-tracing code
-2. Write Documentation: code, renderered images, usage, project explanation, work process, developed methods, results, future work.
-3. Upload your code, documentation and results on Git host: GitHub, GitLab, BitBucket, etc. Write readme for how to run the code.

 ## Outcomes

 1. Understanding fundamental elements of 3D scene and how are they used for rendering
 2. Understanding rendering pipeline/process
 3. Understanding how 3D scene elements are represented: lights, cameras, objects

+## Deliverables

+1. Ray-tracing code
+2. Write Documentation: code, renderered images, usage, project explanation, work process, developed methods, results, future work.
+3. Upload your code, documentation and results on Git host: GitHub, GitLab, BitBucket, etc. Write readme for how to run the code.

 ## Tasks